 Approximate distance 85km; elevation gain 2983m

 No packing today, as we stay at our hotel for another night.
 It can be an easier day if your legs feel like a rest as we have two route options.
 We all head back down the valley and climb up the quiet winding road to the ski station in St Martin de Belleville; a coffee stop in the square, and then a beautiful descent to Moutier before heading back to Brides les Bains.
-Here your day of cycling can end — or for those up for the challenge, we continue to climb up to the ski station of Meribel, a well known stage of the Criterium de Dauphine and a rumoured Tour de France stop for 2019!
-Still looking for more?
-Test your legs on the 2005 Tour de France climb to Courchevel!
+Here your day of cycling can end — or for those up for the challenge, 2020 may be famous for Covid but in the world of cycling it was famous for the debut of the Col de la Loze in the Tour de France.

 Short Option: Approximate distance 40km; elevation gain 1200m